jfodera/Weather-Music/lab5/README.md

          enter your email:
          *Must verify email to get past*

-         Will be vital:
+         Will be vital top of any pages that sound not have acsess:
             <?php
                session_start();
-               include 'header.php';

                // Check if user is logged in
                if (!isset($_SESSION['user_id'])) {